microsoft/service-fabric-healer/README.md

 ```
 This is a beta quality release (in both design and implementation)
-and is not meant nor supported for use production - that will come with learnings from the beta.
+and is not meant nor supported for use in production - that will come with learnings from the beta.
 ```

 ## Configuration as Logic